anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year C

 * **Lamentations 1.1-6** continues the series on the prophets, and provides a brief excursion from Jeremiah.
 It laments the desolation of Jerusalem, but the canticle, **Lamentations 3.19-26** glimpses hope for the future.
-As an alternative to the canticle, **Psalm 137**, is about the desolation of Jerusalem.
+As an alternative to the canticle, **Psalm 137** [or 137.1-6], is about the desolation of Jerusalem.
 * **2 Timothy 1.1-14** begins a four-week series in 2 Timothy, with a call to remain faithful to the gospel.
 * **Luke 17.5-10** continues the series in Luke, with teaching about faith and duty.
 The 'Related' reading, **Habakkuk 1.1-4; 2.1-4**, features the prophet's faith being increased (perhaps).
 The 'Related' psalm, **Psalm 37.1-9**, is a response to Habakkuk's cries about wrongdoers, and calls for faith in God.